Create and Manage Meetings

 Create a Scheduling Page

-Scheduling pages are templatized meetings with hosts, meeting flows, lengths, and locations.
-You can create a scheduling page to quickly book single host, multi host, or round robin meetings with prospects.
+Scheduling pages are templated meetings with hosts, meeting flows, lengths, and locations.
+You can create a scheduling page to quickly book single host, multi-host, or round-robin meetings with prospects.

 It's in the Plan